AeonAir portable air conditioner blinking red light: What to do

 Portable air conditioners work by using refrigerant and coils, which cool down the air and allow moisture to condensate and accumulate.

-When too much moisture collects in your portable air conditioner, the internal tank needs to be drained.
 This is what you have to do when the blinking red light appears on your AeonAir portable air conditioner.

 How do portable air conditioners cool down the air?